zesk/zesk/docs/deprecated.md

 ## Deprecated Tools

-Within the zesk repository we attempt to make migrating from version to version as easy as possible.
+Within the Zesk repository we attempt to make migrating from version to version as easy as possible.
 So we wrote a tool using `zesk cannon` which allows you to modify your source code automatically.

 It should go without saying that you shouldn't run this tool on your source code **unless you do it on a copy which you can recover**.
 That is - make sure you are using source control, or at least back up your code base before you run `cannon` on it.

 The upgrade scripts are found in `bin/deprecated/*version*.sh` where the version is the version you wish to upgrade from.
 Some times the tool will output things you need to check manually, but they mostly will modify your code to support name changes.
+It takes advantage of the shell tool `php-find.sh` which searches PHP files for a matching string pattern and is very useful for removing deprecated code.

 If you're currently on version 1.2, you can run all scripts up to and including version 1.2.

+Some changes are destructive and/or overly general in the deprecated scripts so, again, use caution and have a safety net before running these scripts on your source code.